Your Guide Getting Married in a National Park

 2. Apply for a permit.

-Tip For The Taking: Just like any other wedding venue, national parks have busy seasons too.
+Tip: Just like any other wedding venue, national parks have busy seasons too.
 Some parks won't even issue permits during busy tourist months so don't assume that it's an option until you've done your research.

 3. Find a secluded spot.

-Tip For The Taking: Don't underestimate the amount of space you're going to need.
+Tip: Don't underestimate the amount of space you're going to need.
 Think of it this way: For a sit-down dinner you should factor 25 to 35 square feet per guest.
 Even if it's just the ceremony, you'll need at least 10 square feet per person and you'll want to factor in an extra 20 to 30 square feet of space for the altar and bridal party.

 4. Make a plan for rentals and decor.

-Tip For The Taking: Take full advantage of your surroundings.
+Tip: Take full advantage of your surroundings.
 Rocks, driftwood or even antlers found in the park can be amazing décor elements.
 And instead of an arch, use a beautiful tree or even boulder as a way to define the space.

 5. Choose a caterer who knows the rules.

-Tip For The Taking: Wildlife like deer, rabbits, squirrels, birds and bears (yes, bears!) come with the territory when you get married in a national park.
+Tip: Wildlife like deer, rabbits, squirrels, birds and bears (yes, bears!) come with the territory when you get married in a national park.
 You'll have to be extra cautious with where and how you store food and drinks, which might mean storing food in tightly closed containers or in a secure facility.

 6. Assess and address the bathroom situation.